elliejeanclark/startup/notes.md

 - font
 - grid: grid layout
 - height: sets the height of the box
-- margin: sets the margin spacing
+- margin: sets the margin spacing, this is spacing OUTSIDE of the element.
 - max: restricts the width or height to no more than the unit.
 - min: restricts the width or height to no less than the unit.
 - opacity
 - overflow: defines what happens when content doesn't fit inside the box.
 - position: defines how the element is positioned in the document.
-- padding: sets the padding spacing
+- padding: sets the padding spacing, this is spacing INSIDE of the element
 - left: the horizontal value of a positioned element
 - text-align: defines how the text is aligned in the element
 - top: thevertical value of a positioned element